Xordas/youtube-downloader/README.md

 pip install yt-dlp inquirer
 ```

-You also need to have ffmpeg and ffprobe installed on your system.
+You also need to have ffmpeg and ffprobe installed on your system and added to path.

 ## Usage
 Run the script with Python: